-Peanuts are one of the most common food allergens, and one that can lead to anaphylaxis, a life-threatening reaction that requires immediate treatment.
+Peanuts are one of the most common food allergens, and one that can lead to anaphylaxis, a potentially life-threatening reaction that requires immediate treatment.
 From 1997 to 2008, the number of children with a peanut or tree nut allergy more than tripled – leaving many parents searching and hopeful for new ways to treat this potentially dangerous food allergy.

 Oral immunotherapy (OIT) is one option that has gained traction in recent years.
 In fact, in January 2020, the Food and Drug Administration (FDA) approved the first OIT drug for children.
-J. Andrew Bird, M.D., Director of the Food Allergy Center at Children's Health℠ and Associate Professor at UT Southwestern, explains how oral immunotherapy works and what to expect from this emerging peanut allergy treatment.
+J. Andrew Bird, M.D., Director of the Food Allergy Center at Children's Health℠ and Associate Professor at UT Southwestern, explains how OIT works and what to expect from this emerging peanut allergy treatment.

 What is oral immunotherapy?

-Oral immunotherapy involves feeding a person with food allergies a small amount of food allergen with the goal of increasing their tolerance.
-For example, a child with peanut allergies is given very small amounts of peanut protein.
+OIT involves feeding a person with food allergies a small amount of food allergen with the goal of increasing their tolerance.
+For example, a child with a peanut allergy is given very small amounts of peanut protein daily.
 Over a period of months, the dose of peanut gradually increases, raising the threshold that triggers an allergic reaction for the child.
 This process is referred to as desensitization to the allergen.

-Currently, there is no FDA-approved regulatory product available for peanut OIT, meaning it is considered an investigational therapy.
+In recent years, there was no FDA-approved regulatory product available for peanut OIT, meaning it was considered an investigational therapy.
 However, on January 31, 2020, the FDA approved the first oral drug for peanut allergy, Palforzia, for use in children ages 4-17.

 Is oral immunotherapy a peanut allergy cure?